hpehl/manatoko/README.md

 Runs all tests in all test modules.
 This script triggers the workflow defined in [`test-all.yml`](.github/workflows/test-all.yml).
 The tests are run in parallel, but please note that this might take some time.

+The script uses the latest stable HAL release by default.
+If you want to use the latest snapshot, please specify `--development`.

 The script requires [GitHub CLI](https://cli.github.com/) to be present and configured on your machine.

 ### `gh-test-single.sh`

 Runs the tests of a single test module given as an argument.
 This script triggers the workflow defined in [`test-single.yml`](.github/workflows/test-single.yml).

+The script uses the latest stable HAL release by default.
+If you want to use the latest snapshot, please specify `--development`.

 The script requires [GitHub CLI](https://cli.github.com/) to be present and configured on your machine.